-The TPK blog is a treasure trove of mail art tutorials, most of which are … I’ll admit it: pretty time-consuming.
-With a toddler running around, I only get the chance to make a highly embellished envelope once every month (if that)!
+The TPK Blog has a treasure trove of mail art tutorials, most of which aren’t exactly quick.
+With two small children running around, a book to work on, and a website to run, I only get the chance to make a highly embellished envelope once every month (if that)!
 I’d like to send more mail art, and thinking about that made a light bulb go off.
 I realized that there are a lot of gorgeous mail art motifs here on the TPK blog, and I have high-resolution scans of many of them.
 So, I set out to make printable mail art templates for myself, and I hope that you can use them, too!

 Meet the TPK Tutorial Printable Mail Art Templates